 Vehicle registration | SP |

 The city is famous for the 1529 Protestation at Speyer.
-One of the ShUM-cities, Speyer and its Jewish courtyard is part of the UNESCO World Heritage Site.
+One of the ShUM-cities which formed the cultural center of Jewish life in Europe during the Medieval / Middle Ages, Speyer and its Jewish courtyard was inscribed on the UNESCO (United Nations Educational, Scientific and Cultural Organization) World Heritage List in 2021.[3]

 The first known names were Noviomagus and Civitas Nemetum, after the Teutonic tribe, Nemetes, settled in the area.
 The name Spira is first recorded in the 7th century, taken from villa Spira, a Frankish settlement situated outside of Civitas Nemetum.